About the Laboratory

 QCAP is the reference laboratory of the Egyptian Ministry of Agriculture in the field of a number of analyses.
 It is authorized to issue testing official certification for various commodities of vegetal or biological origins from various sources, whether domestic, export or import.

-In 1996, the laboratory has been awarded the official international accreditation certificate in all types of analyses by the Finnish Accreditation Service (FINAS) in Europe on basis of ISO 25, EN 45001, updated in 1999 to ISO/IEC 17025 (General requirements for the efficiency of analysis and calibration laboratories).
+In 1996, the laboratory has been awarded the official international accreditation certificate by the Finnish Accreditation Service (FINAS) in Europe on basis of ISO 25, EN 45001, updated in 2002 to ISO/IEC 17025:1999 (General requirements for the competence of testing and calibration laboratories).
 This certification takes quality management to another stage in laboratory efficiency as well as compliance with the system of quality management.

 The laboratory’s certificate of accreditation is recognized by European Union (EU) countries, other countries associated with the Union of European Cooperation for Accreditation (EA), the International Cooperation Organization for Accreditation of Laboratories (ILAC), the International Forum for Accreditation (IAF), countries that have signed agreements of mutual acknowledgement as well as by virtue of multilateral agreements signed by European and international organizations.